giribio/ModellerNotebooks/README.md

 # ModellerNotebooks

-Run Modeller for Protein Modelling using Python and Jupyter Notebooks Run Modeller, Generate plots, Visualize 3D models of proteins within Jupyter Notebook
+Run Modeller for Protein Modelling using Python and Jupyter Notebooks.

+Run Modeller, Generate plots, Visualize 3D models of proteins within Jupyter Notebook

+The Notebook includes both scripts as well as sample output, so kindly download and load to Jupyter Notebook.

 ### Packages required
 modeller